Condo insurance coverage: What does an HO‑6 policy include?

-All of these coverages are much the same across HO-6 policies, with the exception of building property coverage.
+All of these coverages are much the same across HO-6 policies, except building property coverage.
 How much building property coverage you need and what is covered depends on the HOA policy.

 We’ll take a detailed look at each of the parts of a condo policy and what they cover below.

-It’s vital to read your master policy carefully so you’re sure of what you need to cover.
-You may not need any building property coverage if your master policy covers all parts of your unit that aren’t your personal property.
-On the other hand, you may need coverage for everything from the walls in.
+It’s vital to read your master policy carefully to know how much dwelling coverage you need for your condo.
+You may not need building property coverage if your master policy covers all parts of your unit that aren’t your personal property.
+On the other hand, you may need dwelling coverage for everything from the walls in.

 Building property coverage protects things like: